sandygk/algorithms/graphs.md

 **Notes:**

 - The algorithm can be modified to **compute the paths** themselve with an extra matrix `next` where `next[u][v]` stores the next node on the path from `u` to `v` .
 See explanation [here]([Floyd–Warshall algorithm - Wikipedia](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm#Path_reconstruction)).
 - To detect **negative cycles** one can inspect the diagonal of the path matrix, and the presence of a negative number indicates that the graph contains at least one negative cycle.

 ## Topollogical Sort

+The following algorithm is called *Kahn's Algorithm*.

 ```python
 def topollogicalSort(dag):